Configure boundary groups for System Center Configuration Manager

-- A client attempts to use a preferred management point from its assigned site before using a management point from its assigned site that is not configured as preferred.
+- A client attempts to use a preferred management point from its assigned site before using one not configured as preferred from its assigned site.

-- To use this option, you must enable it for the hierarchy and then configure boundary groups at individual primary sites to include the management points that should be associated with that boundary group's associated boundaries.
+- To use this option, enable Clients prefer to use management points specified in boundary groups in Hierarchy Settings.
+Then configure boundary groups at individual primary sites.
+Include the management points that should be associated with that boundary group's associated boundaries.

-- When preferred management points are configured and a client organizes its list of management points, the client places the preferred management points at the top of its list of assigned management points (which includes all management points from the client's assigned site).
+- When you configure preferred management points, and a client organizes its list of management points, the client places the preferred management points at the top of its list.
+This list includes all management points from the client's assigned site.

-When a client roams (which means to change its network locations such as when a laptop travels to a remote office location) it might use a management point (or proxy management point) from the local site at its new location before attempting to use a management point from its assigned site (which includes the preferred management points).
-See Understand how clients find site resources and services for System Center Configuration Manager for more information.
+Client roaming means it changes its network locations.
+For example, when a laptop travels to a remote office location.
+When a client roams, it might use a management point or proxy management point from the local site at its new location before attempting to use a server from its assigned site.
+This list of servers from its assigned site includes the preferred management points.
+For more information, see Understand how clients find site resources and services.

-Configuration Manager supports overlapping boundary configurations for content location:
+Configuration Manager supports overlapping boundary configurations for content location.
+When the client network location belongs to multiple boundary groups:

-- When a client requests content, and the client network location belongs to multiple boundary groups, Configuration Manager sends the client a list of all distribution points that have the content.
+- When a client requests content, Configuration Manager sends the client a list of all distribution points that have the content.

-- When a client requests a server to send or receive its state migration information, and the client network location belongs to multiple boundary groups, Configuration Manager sends the client a list of all state migration points that are associated with a boundary group that includes the current network location of the client.
+- When a client requests a server to send or receive its state migration information, Configuration Manager sends the client a list of all state migration points associated with a boundary group that includes the current network location of the client.